They are returning!

 The Abraeus Parvulus beetle, the Flaviporus Citronellus fungus and the Green Shield-Moss are among the rare species that can be found in the Sihlwald today.

 Much has changed in the Sihlwald over the past 25 years: The volume of deadwood has practically doubled in the last 20 years and is now well above the Swiss average.
-Storms such as Burglind or dry periods in the summers, followed by bark beetle infestation, have accelerated this process.
-The Sihlwald thus provides an ideal habitat for rare and endangered species, as over 6000 species of animals, fungi and plants need dead wood to survive.
-Beetles, fungi, lichens and mosses are now taking over the once busy forest and are spreading.
-The Sihlwald is developing into a hotspot for rare species and if you look closely in the right place, you can find the one beetle or fungus whose occurrence is most exciting.
+Storms such as Burglind in 2018 or dry periods in summer, followed by bark beetle infestation, have accelerated this process.
+The Sihlwald thus provides an ideal habitat for rare and endangered species: over 6000 species of animals, fungi and plants need dead wood to survive.
+The Sihlwald is more and more developing into a hotspot for rare species.
+This is why natural forest reserves such as the Sihlwald are essential for the survival of these species.